bgmorton/courier-cron/README.md

 ## Courier

-This example app uses the Courier PHP SDK to send notifications.
+This example app uses the Courier PHP SDK to send notifications using Courier.

 The credentials for Courier must be supplied in the `.env` file which can be created by duplicating the template file: